-We believe that any taxes introduced to modify behaviour would need to go through a rigorous government policy process to ascertain whether they were required in the first place.
-This would include establishing whether substantive international evidence shows such taxes having a significant positive effect on behaviour without creating significant distortionary effects elsewhere in the tax system.
+Given there is often limited evidence to support the notion that taxation has a positive effect on modifying behaviour, BusinessNZ believes any taxes introduced for this purpose would need to go through a rigorous government policy process to ascertain whether they were required in the first place.
+This would include establishing whether substantive international evidence shows such taxes having a significant positive effect on behaviour without creating significant distortionary effects elsewhere in the tax system, as well as unintended negative behavioural consequences.